rblx-local/localnet/README.md

 - Jump Animation is behaving weird
 - Emulating Devices works but the thumbstick is unusable
    - **This issues are related the FFlags so we need to find the corresponding fflags to fix them!**
-- WindowsClient doesnt seem like having a good time with scripts, thats why we can't control our character and camera.
-(Corescripts works though)